Resources

 Hope Again

-Joey O’Connor, Children & Grief
+Children & Grief by Joey O’Connor

-BOOK: Children and Grief is a book that offers parents a way to approach these tough questions with honesty, tenderness, and hope.
+REFLECTION: Children and Grief is a book that offers parents a way to approach these tough questions with honesty, tenderness, and hope.

-BOOK: A book to help with supporting a Child Who Has Been Bereaved Through Suicide.
+BOOK: A book to help with supporting a child who has been bereaved through suicide.

-Phyllis R. Silverman & Madelyn Kelly, A Parent’s Guide to Raising Grieving Children: Rebuilding Your Family after the Death of a Loved One
+A Parent’s Guide to Raising Grieving Children: Rebuilding Your Family after the Death of a Loved One Phyllis R. Silverman & Madelyn Kelly

-BOOK: A book for parents about raising grieving children.
+FACTUAL: A guidebook for parents about raising grieving children.